 How long will the bruising and swelling last?

-Some men report little or no swelling and bruising, but for most, the bruising gets worse for a few days and disappears by the end of the second week, and the swelling goes down after a few days.Suggested reading
+Some men report little or no swelling and bruising, but for most, the bruising gets worse for a few days before improving and then disappearing by the end of the second week.
+The swelling typically goes down after a few days.Suggested reading

 Does a vasectomy leave a scar?